microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 ### Multiple artifact downloads with explicit path

 If a download step covers multiple artifacts and no explicit path is given, they're each pulled into a separate directory.
-With an explicit path, that explicit path becomes a containing folder for the artifacts.
+With an explicit path, the artifact is put exactly there.
+This gives the user final say over on-disk layout.

 ```yaml
 - job: Build